DAVID JAMESON, FAIA (1967-)

 2005 - The José Andrés and Patricia Fernández De La Cruz Renovation, aka BTR House, 9311 Burning Tree Road, Bethesda MD.
 Built by Jameson.
 5000sf.
 Won a 2007 Residential Design Award.

 Around 2005 - The Robert Berish and Barbara Berish Brown Renovation, aka Edgemoor Residence, 5131 Edgemoor Lane, Bethesda MD.
-Complete renovation of a house built in 1958.
+Original house built in 1958.

 2006 - The Gabe Nassar Jr. and Ann Gamber Renovation, 6436 Lakeview Drive, Falls Church VA.
 Original house built in 1955.